What and where is my UWA profile?

 How do I switch off the display of metrics or the collaboration map on my profile?

-The UWA Profiles and Research Repository displays metrics and a collaboration map for any of your publications listed in the Scopus database that are included in your profile.
+The UWA Profiles and Research Repository displays metrics for any of your publications listed in the Scopus or Web of Science database that are included in your profile.

 The metrics displayed are:

-A collaboration map using co-authorship data from Scopus is also displayed.
+- A collaboration map using co-authorship data from publications in your profile is also displayed.